alexeygumirov/screenshots/README.md

 This is the project containing screenshots of my scripts and some examples of them.

-For all functions with the `fzf` preview I have standard key bindings:
+For all functions with the `fzf` preview I have following key bindings:
 - **F1**: preview page down
 - **F2**: preview scroll down
 - **F3**: preview scroll up
 - **F4**: preview page up
 - **Ctrl + A**: select all
 - **Ctrl + Space**: deselect all

+For all other standard key bindings of `fzf` please use `man fzf`.

 ## Generic bash functions